Don’t you love a good Ikea hack or multi-use product? There are so many items in Ikea that give you a great return on your usually small investment.

 Related post: 13 No Headboard Ideas for your Bedroom

 It’s also home to my full-length mirror since it’s the best position given how the light enters the room.
 I haven’t mounted the mirror since I’m always switching things up (really meaning I’d probably want to move it to a new position the moment I secure it lol).
 I used to just lean it against the wall but recently I added blu tack to hold it in place.

-In front of the mirror, I have a small tray which holds my phone and a decorative candle.
-It’s also a drop zone for jewellery or any random item I may reach for before I go to bed and during the night.
+In front of the mirror, I have a small tray that holds my phone and a decorative candle.
+It’s also a drop zone for jewelry or any random item I may reach for before I go to bed and during the night.

 Next to the mirror, I keep my handbag and a small bowl with my keys and sometimes a decorative (faux) plant.
 I also keep my gratitude jar here so it’s within easy reach every night when I’m reflecting on things I am grateful for that day.

 Lastly, I store everyday footwear at the bottom.